 Another specificity of healthcare apps testing is the collaboration necessity between developers, testers, and users (health professionals).
 While for general purpose uses the tester can substitute the end user, here it is impossible if the app is created to be accessed by medical staff.
 The tester should ask the end users for feedback and include their comments in newer versions of the app.

 The only way to ensure proper functioning is to walk through the code and the app together with a cross-functional team of developers, testers and subject matter experts.

 To keep a reasonable time to market, the development should follow the agile methodology, which is hard to maintain considering all the different entities which have a say in the final product.
 The entire process must shift from eliminating bugs to creating a minimum viable product that can be upgraded afterward.
 Yet, in the case of mobile development for healthcare, even for the initial version, the standards are high because human life is involved.
 Any error could mean death, not just a restart of the program.

 More and more apps rely on cloud services and Big Data.
 Healthcare is the best candidate for this approach, which creates additional challenges.
 QA specialists must be retrained to face the problems posed by distributed networks and processing large data volumes.

-With the development of the this trend will grow even more.
+With the development of the IoT and increased connectivity, this trend will grow even more.
 Both providers and testers should take into consideration the opportunities of collecting and using massive amounts of data in the apps, as well as the security threats posed by this expansion.